499602D2/simpass.me/README.md

 All passwords are generated entirely on-device, with nothing sent back to the server.

-Password generation is performed with the excellent [crypto-random-string](https://github.com/sindresorhus/crypto-random-string) module, which provides a simple interface for generating cryptographically secure random strings.
+Password generation is performed with the excellent [crypto-random-string](https://github.com/sindresorhus/crypto-random-string) module, which provides a simple interface for generating cryptographically secure random strings with the help of Javascript's `crypto` module.

 ### to-do